 4. Model the Truth

-When we get in the habit of telling small lies it leads to a habit of telling big ones.
+When we get in the habit of telling small lies, it leads to a habit of telling big ones.
 As is always the case, you are the role model.
 You do not want your child to hear you telling a lie.
 Live by the truth.
-If your children see you telling even “harmless” white lies they will feel like it’s ok to lie as well.
-When we get in the habit of telling small lies it leads to a habit of telling big ones.
-Put thought and initiative in telling and seeking the truth all of the time.
+If your children see you telling even “harmless” white lies, they will feel like it’s ok to lie as well.
+When we get in the habit of telling small lies, it leads to a habit of telling big ones.
+Put thought and initiative into telling and seeking the truth all the time.